-*- coding: utf-8 -*-

 """

-If multiple inlets are present, this creates a "super apex" that is
+If multiple inlets are present, this adds a virtual-source "super apex"

-directly upstream of all the inlet nodes.
+directly upstream of all inlet nodes.
 The synthetic links created

 have zero length and widths equal to the sum of the widths of the links